Guinea pig: Biology

-Male and female guinea pigs do not differ in appearance apart from general size.
+Male and female guinea pigs do not significantly differ in appearance apart from general size.
 The position of the anus is very close to the genitals in both sexes.
-Sexing animals at a young age must be done by someone who has been trained in the differences.
-Female genitals are distinguished by a "Y"-shaped configuration formed from a vulvar flap.
+Sexing animals at a young age must be done by someone trained in the differences.
+Female genitals are distinguished by a Y-shaped configuration formed from a vulvar flap.
 While male genitals may look similar, with the penis and anus forming a similar shape, the penis will protrude if pressure is applied to the surrounding hair anterior to the genital region.
 The male's testes may also be visible externally from scrotal swelling.